ForgeRock/forgeops/docker/openig/README.md

 To use the sample configuration, mount the samples-config directory on /var/openig in the container:

 `docker run --rm -p 28080:8080 -v `pwd`/sample-config:/var/openig -it forgerock/openig`

-(Also see the sample docker-compose.yaml file for an example.)

-## Sample configuration to test OpenIG

-### Sample 1) Policy Enforcement

-Route configuration file: 01-pep.json

-As a prerequisite, you need a fully functional OpenAM installation with a policy agent configuration used by OpenIG.
-The following environment variables must be set:
-OPENAM_URL
-POLICY_ADMIN
-POLICY_ADMIN_PWD

-Point your web browser to <baseURL>/pep - you should be redirected to OpenAM for authentication.
-Authorization policies determine whether you are allowed to get to the (static) page or not.

-### Sample 2) Throttling

-Route configuration file: 20-simplethrottle.json

-Point your client to <baseURL>/simplethrottle.
-The global throttling rate can be modified in the route configuration file.